biojppm/rapidyaml/README.md

 to scroll through the results for yourself.

-Also, if you have a case where ryml behaves very nicely or not as nicely as claimed above, we would definitely like to see it!
+Also, if you have a case where ryml behaves very nicely or not as nicely as claimed above, we would definitely like to see it.
 Please open an issue, or submit a pull request adding the file to [bm/cases](bm/cases), or just send us the files.